-Altor currently has two products in clinical development.
+Altor currently has three products in clinical development.
 Our lead product ALT-801, a T-cell receptor-targeted immunotherapeutic developed from the STAR™ platform technology for cancer, concluded a Phase I/IIa clinical trial in patients with metastatic malignancies in 2009 (Fishman, et al. 2011 Clin Cancer Res 17:7765 - Pubmed Link) and a Phase II trial for ALT-801 in combination with cisplatin for patients with metastatic melanoma in 2Q-2012.
 A second Phase II trial for ALT-801 in combination with gemcitabine and cisplatin is enrolling patients with locally advanced or metastatic urothelial carcinomas of the bladder, ureter, urethra and renal pelvis.
 A third Phase II trial is underway for ALT-801 in combination with gemcitabine for patients with non-muscle invasive bladder cancer who have failed BCG treatment.
 A fourth Phase II trial for ALT-801 is also enrolling patients with refractory multiple myeloma.
 ALT-801 is also being evaluated in a trial in combination with donor lymphocyte infusion in patients with acute myeloid leukemia.
 (More on ALT-801 - PDF...)